OpenVidu/openvidu.io-docs/docs/components/index.md

 OpenVidu's main goal is to **reduce the developer's effort in creating a video conferencing application** to a minimum.
 With **OpenVidu Components** we try to give you the possibility to develop fully customised applications avoiding low level details and without starting from scratch.

 ### How can I use it?
 We have prepared a very detailed documentation to make it really simple to use this components library.
-Have a look [here](api/openvidu-angular/).
+You can check the openvidu-angular documentation [here](api/openvidu-angular/).

 We have also prepared several tutorials so you can see how it works.
 The purpose of these tutorials is to help you use the library and they cover everything from customising colours to injecting new features: